 1. The biggest advantage of internal audit is that it will lead to discovery of errors and therefore when external audit is done those errors which were discovered during internal audit would have been rectified by then.

-3. As internal audit is a constant procedure where records are checked regularly it ensures that accounting staff of a company keep the records up to date.
+3. As internal audit is a constant procedure where records are checked regularly it ensures that accounting staff of a company keep the records up to date and are always vigilant.

 Disadvantages of Internal Audits